sheilagomes/javascriptmas/README.md

 22. [Extract Matrix Column](https://github.com/sheilagomes/javascriptmas/blob/main/extractMatrixColumn.js) - Given a rectangular matrix and an integer column, return an array containing the elements of the columnth column of the given matrix (the leftmost column in the 0th one).

 23. [Tweet Input Component](https://github.com/sheilagomes/tweet-input-component) - We are making a Social Media Character Counter!
 We want to display the available characters LEFT.
 Using the Keydown event should help you here.
 When the characters reach 20 and below, we want them to turn red.
 So we will use Javascript to add that styling to it.
 If the characters drop below 0, we want the button to be disabled BUT if there are only 0 characters left, we should still be able to tweet.
 [Live version  here](https://sheilagomes.github.io/tweet-input-component/)

+24. [Test Your Agility](https://github.com/sheilagomes/test-your-agility) - A game to test how fast you can press a button and get the right number.
+[Live version  here](https://sheilagomes.github.io/test-your-agility/)